Bristol-Cyber-Security-Group/testbed-os/docs/test-harness/index.rst

 So for example `DEBUG = ./run_test_harness.sh` will enable debug mode.

 This debug mode will skip the base image creation step (assuming you have already built it previously).
-Additionally, the debug mode will trigger the whole repo to be synced to the master testbed host.
+Additionally, the debug mode will trigger the whole repo to be synced to the main testbed host.
 As the base image creation step can take a while, this allows you to quickly get into running the test cases if you are developing test cases or running the tests to see if a bug has been fixed.